Markovian Sliced Wasserstein Distances: Beyond Independent Projections: Introduction

 To partially address the issue, the max sliced Wasserstein (Max-SW) distance is introduced in~\cite{deshpande2019max}.
 Max-SW seeks the best projecting direction that can maximize the projected Wasserstein distance.
 Since the Max-SW contains a constraint optimization problem, the projected subgradient ascent algorithm is performed.
 Since the algorithm only guarantees to obtain local maximum~\cite{nietert2022statistical}, the performance of empirical estimation Max-SW is not stable in practice~\cite{nguyen2022amortized} since the metricity of Max-SW can be only obtained at the global optimum.
 Another approach is to force the orthogonality between projecting directions.
 In particular, K-sliced Wasserstein~\cite{rowland2019orthogonal} (K-SW) uses $K>1$ orthogonal projecting directions.
 Moreover, to generalize the Max-SW and the K-SW, max-K sliced Wasserstein (Max-K-SW) distance ($K>1$) appears in~\cite{dai2021sliced} to find the best $K$ projecting directions that are orthogonal to each other via the projected sub-gradient ascent algorithm.
 Nevertheless, the orthogonality constraint is computationally expensive and might not be good in terms of reflecting discrepancy between general measures.
 Moreover, Max-K-SW also suffers from the non-optimality problem which leads to losing the metricity property in practice.

 To avoid the independency and to satisfy the requirement of creating informative projecting directions efficiently, we propose to impose a \textit{sequential structure} on projecting directions.
 Namely, we choose a new projecting direction based on the previously chosen directions.
 For having more efficiency in computation, we consider \textit{first-order Markovian} structure in the paper which means that a projecting direction can be sampled by using only the previous direction.
 For the first projecting direction, it can follow any types of distributions on the unit-hypersphere that were used in the literature e.g., uniform distribution~\cite{bonneel2015sliced} and von Mises-Fisher distribution~\cite{jupp1979maximum,nguyen2021improving} to guarantee the metricity.
-For the transition distribution on the second projecting direction and later, we propose three types of family which are \textit{random walk} transition, \textit{orthogonal-based} transition, and \textit{input-awared} transition.
-For the random walk transition, we use the von Mises-Fisher with the mean as the previous projecting direction as the conditional distribution.
+For the transition distribution on the second projecting direction and later, we propose two types of family which are \textit{orthogonal-based} transition and \textit{input-awared} transition.
 For the orthogonal-based transition, we choose the projecting direction uniformly on the unit hypersphere such that it is orthogonal to the previous direction.
-In contrast to the previous two transitions which do not use the information from the two input measures, the input-awared transition uses the sub-gradient with respect to the previous projecting direction of the corresponding projected Wasserstein distance between the two measures to design the transition.
+In contrast to the previous transition which does not use the information from the two input measures, the input-awared transition uses the sub-gradient with respect to the previous projecting direction of the corresponding projected Wasserstein distance between the two measures to design the transition.
 In particular, the projected sub-gradient update is used to create the new projecting direction.
 Moreover, we further improve the computational time and computational memory by introducing the burning and thinning technique to reduce the number of random projecting directions.